bryanCharlie/DayPlanner/README.md

 # DayPlanner
 Simple Android DayPlanner application.
-SQL database, task alerts, and task removal to be added.
+Task alerts, and task removal to be added.